Learn how to use various types of icons in your Expo app, including vector icons, custom icon fonts, icon images, and icon buttons.

 .

-It follows the similar configuration as createIconSetFromIcoMoon
+It follows a similar configuration as createIconSetFromIcoMoon

 as shown in the example: